 Essential Reading

-Below, you’ll find instructions for how you might use Momentary Time Sampling to measure the “on-task behavior” of a student in a classroom.
+Below you’ll find step-by-step instructions on how to use Momentary Time Sampling (MTS) to measure a student’s on-task behavior in a classroom.

 Step 1: Determine the observation intervals